enzuru/.emacs.d/README.md

 ### Navigation

 These keystrokes are for navigating Emacs.
 They are not intuitive at all, but are unfortunately necessary to memorize.
-Like with the helper keys, you should have swiper and counsel installed for advanced search features.

 - `C-up` and `C-down` let me skip up and down paragraphs respectively.
 - `C-x up` and `C-x down` let me get to the top and bottom of a buffer respectively.